PC-GAIN: Pseudo-label Conditional Generative Adversarial Imputation Networks for Incomplete Data: Concluding Remarks

 \section{Concluding Remarks}

 Based on the recent work of \cite{Yoon2018}, we propose a novel generative model called PC-GAIN for missing data imputation.
-With the aid of an auxiliary classifier which is pre-trained using a subset of low-missing-rate samples and the corresponding pseudo-labels, the generator tries to produce indistinguishable imputation results while ensuring good category characteristics.
-In addition, PC-GAIN only introduces an additional classifier which is fixed during the training of generative adversarial networks and thus is easy to implement.
-On the whole, PC-GAIN can be regarded as an improved version of GAIN \cite{Yoon2018}, which significantly promotes the performance of the original model without using any supervision, especially under a high missing rate.
-Combining the core idea of PC-GAIN with other generative models to handle more complex imputation problems is a meaningful research direction in the future.
+With the aid of an auxiliary classifier, which has been pre-trained using a subset of low-missing-rate samples and the corresponding pseudo-labels, the generator tries to produce indistinguishable imputation results that have obvious categorical characteristics.
+It is worth noting that this classifier is always fixed during the training of generative adversarial networks, so the proposed method is easy to implement.
+On the whole, PC-GAIN can be regarded as an improved version of GAIN \cite{Yoon2018}, which promotes the performance of the original model significantly without using any supervision, especially under a high missing rate.

+The key of PC-GAIN is to exploit the potential category information contained in the missing data to enhance the imputation results.
+This novel idea is very general and can be applied to other existing frameworks, as long as the potential category information can be accurately captured.
+However, compared with traditional and other deep learning methods, an additional pre-training step is needed in our framework, which requires more time in training process and has a larger number of hyperparameters to be adjusted.

+Although we only focus on the MCAR case in this paper, our approach can be extended to handle both MAR and MNAR mechanisms.
+Note that the selected pre-training subset has an important impact on the quality of the pseudo-labels, and thereby affects the imputation results.
+For MAR, we can still pre-train some low-missing-rate data to ensure the quality of the pseudo-labels.
+However, for MNAR, it is not a good idea to simply select a subset with low missingness, which may lead to selection bias and reduce the accuracy of the pseudo-labels.
+A more suitable pre-training subset should be chosen according to the corresponding missing mechanism.
+It will be a meaningful work to apply the main idea of PC-GAIN in other frameworks to deal with MNAR case.

 \textbf{Acknowledgments}.
 This research is partially supported by National Natural Science Foundation of China (11771257) and Natural Science Foundation of Shandong Province (ZR2018MA008)